-If you work in the maritime industry in New York or New Jersey, you are a part of an exciting, lucrative, but dangerous industry.
-Whether your job is in the port or on a ship, there are numerous hazards to face every working day.
-From training accidents to cargo-moving accidents, to ship collisions, there are many ways to get hurt on the job.
-Thankfully there are New York and New Jersey maritime lawyers in the area with the expertise you need to help you recover damages.
-Under the law you are entitled to seek compensation for your injuries, and a lawyer is the best person to help you do it.
+If you work in the maritime industry in New York or New Jersey, you are part of an exciting, lucrative, but dangerous industry.
+From training accidents to cargo-moving accidents to ship collisions, there are many ways to get hurt on the job.
+Thankfully there are New York and New Jersey maritime lawyers in the area with the expertise to help you recover damages.

 The Port of New York and New Jersey